Category Archives: 2022 Films

 Despite Hanks’s acting ability, he is only part of the enjoyment of the film.

-Worth mentioning is that the very liberal Hanks and his wife Rita Wilson co-produced the film and I’m glad they did.
+Worth mentioning is that the very liberal Hanks and his wife Rita Wilson co-produced the film, and I’m glad they did.

 Otto confronts a teenager named Malcolm for delivering advertising circulars, and the boy recognizes Otto as his former teacher’s husband, recounting that Sonya supported him as a transgender student when nobody else did.

 Another win is the frequent flashbacks to when Otto and Sonya first met.
 A nervous but smitten Otto intentionally gets on the wrong train to bring Sonya a book that she has accidentally dropped on the platform.
-They eventually dine in a nice restaurant where he encourages Sonya to have a lovely entre while he dines on a meager bowl of soup because of financial issues.

 Truman Hanks (Tom’s son), Rachel Keller, and Mariana Trevino deliver outstanding performances in supporting roles.